juliopovedacs/lstm_ui_vuejs/README.md

 7. Click on the **Execute task** button

-8. After the project finishes building, click on the **Open application** button A new tab will appear showing the project running
+8. After the project finishes building, click on the **Open application** button.
+A new tab will appear with the project running

 ## Questions and Suggestions